magento/storefront-message-broker/README.md

 ### Message Broker Application Responsibilities
 - Listen to changes from Magento Backoffice
 - Pull data from Magento backoffice
-- Push data with gRPC to Sstorefront service
+- Push data with gRPC to Storefront service

 Related repositories
 - https://github.com/magento/commerce-data-export Extension to Magento.
 Provides API to Export entities from Magento to any subscribed consumer